 Participants should be prepared for easy walking on uneven ground including gravel roads, sand and cobble beaches.
 Bring sturdy boots, bug dope and/or mesh bug hat, hat, walking stick, and rain gear as needed.
 Bring plenty of water and a bag lunch.
 Participants should bring a notebook and pencil/pen, binoculars, and a field guide to eastern birds (if possible).
 GLC has some equipment that can be borrowed.
 When you have registered, you will receive a confirmation and other workshop details.

 It is officially Springtime.
 Time to think ahead about what will be popping up in the Keweenaw after all the snow has melted (and I’m not referring to black flies).
 Mark your calendar for Wednesday, June 14.
 Stroll with botanist Janet Marr and reconnect with spring wildflowers in the Keweenaw.
-Watch for details closer to the date.
+Click here for more details.